Nebraska's poorest county is also its most vaccinated

 This vaccination push by the Winnebago and Omaha tribes, whose reservations border one another in rural northeast Nebraska, has led to an eye-opening fact: Tiny Thurston County, by far the poorest county in Nebraska, is also its most vaccinated.

 Nearly three-quarters of eligible residents have been vaccinated there as of Oct.
-6, beating even the metro counties of Douglas and Lancaster, which both have vaccinated roughly 70 percent of eligible residents.
+6, beating even the metro counties of Douglas and Lancaster, which both have vaccinated roughly 70% of eligible residents.

 An inborn sense of community and family, as well as an intensely local education push, have driven large numbers of tribal members to embrace the vaccines.